Lakshmi Venu

-Lakshmi Venu is an Indian businesseswoman and the managing director of Sundaram-Clayton.
+Lakshmi Venu is an Indian businesseswoman and the managing director of Sundaram-Clayton and Vice Chairman of TAFE.
 She is an heiress to the Chennai-based conglomerate TVS Group, which was established by her great-grandfather T. V. Sundaram Iyengar.

 Background and education

 Lakshmi is the daughter of Venu Srinivasan and Mallika Srinivasan.
 Both of Lakshmi's parents run separate business empires which they inherited from their respective fathers.
 Venu Srinivasan runs the TVS Group (Sundaram-Clayton Group) founded by his grandfather T. V. Sundaram Iyengar, while Mallika Srinivasan runs the TAFE Group companies (of the Amalgamations Group) inherited from her father, A. Sivasailam.

 Lakshmi has one brother, Sudarshan Venu.
 She grew up in Chennai and studied at Sishya School in Adyar.
 She did her degree in economics from Yale University and then her Doctorate in Engineering Management from University of Warwick.

 Career

 Lakshmi was appointed Joint managing director in Sundaram Clayton at a young age.